1m1-github/AlgorandEasyAPI/README.md

 # AlgorandEasyAPI
 a web3 API for Algorand accessible from web2

+note: perhaps the goal of this project is actually better achieved via the AlgoExplorer REST API plus a friend transaction group encoding compiler (into bytecode) ~ but n algorand-sdk with AlgoExplorer REST API actually basically does the same

 AlgorandEasyAPI would be `js` code saved on the `IPFS` network that essentially contains

 * an algorand sdk